 Friday prayers are held every week at the Cornwall Islamic Community Centre, set in a renovated chapel, which is situated in Carnon Downs near Truro.
 Prayers are usually led by volunteers and there is limited space.
 Check on the Cornwall Islamic Community Centre website for more details as well as for a list of halal restaurants in the region.
 The nearest mosque is in Plymouth, a port city in neighbouring Devon, where you will find the Plymouth Islamic Centre run by the Plymouth Islamic Education Trust (PIETY).

-Halal restaurants in Cornwall
+Halal food and restaurants in Cornwall

 It isn’t always easy to find halal meat in Cornwall, although some supermarkets in larger towns do stock it, for those planning a self-catering holiday.
 If you’re planning to eat out, then the most likely restaurants to serve halal meat are those serving Indian and Turkish cuisine, which can be found in most towns.
+There are also lots of great fish, seafood and vegetarian options.

 Cornish Cream Tea